ekatzenstein/p2p/README.md

 1. Install `docker` and `docker-compose`.

 1. Build and start the stack.
+If the make fails, run `docker system prune -f` to free up allocated docker disk space.

    ```bash
    make all